 Location: Olympic Theater & Café,107 N. Olympic Ave.

 Enjoy natural depictions of the beautiful Pacific Northwest flora and fauna as created by local artists.
 View the past 14 years of winning photographs of eagles and this year’s entries.
-Participate in an “art and adventure” silent auction.
+Participate in a silent auction and raffle.

 Sponsored by the Arlington Arts Council.